 Social and political dynamics have influenced the management systems of Cambodian public universities.
 After being destructed by the Khmer Rouge regime in the 1970s and tightly controlled by the socialist Soviet Union and communist Vietnam in the 1980s, Cambodian education was reformed towards relative institutional autonomy and accountability in the 1990s and the 2000s (RGC, 1993, see Articles 66 and 67 of the Constitution 1993, p.
 8).
 The endorsement of the Royal Decree on the Legal Statute of Public Administrative Institutions (PAIs) in 1997 (RGC, 1997), updated in 2015 and 2018, was a clear indication of promoting institutional autonomy and accountability in state-funding HEIs.
 The introduction of the Education Strategic Plan (ESP), e.g., ESP 2009-2013; ESP 2014-2018, and ESP 2019-2023 (MoEYS, 2019c) and other educational policies, e.g., the Sub-decree on Criteria for the Establishment of Universities (RGC, 2002); Royal Decree on Accreditation of Higher Education (RGC, 2003); Education Law 2007 (RGC, 2007) the Sub-decree on Organization and Functioning of Ministry of Education, Youth and Sport (RGC, 2009), Policy on Higher Education Vision 2030 (MoEYS, 2019b) and the 10-Year Strategy for Higher Education 2021-2030 (MoEYS, 2021a) are meant to improve education quality for economic progression towards an upper-middle income country by 2030 and an advanced society by 2050.

-Presently, 13048 public and 82 private higher education institutions (HEIs) are under the management of 16-line ministries in Cambodia.
-48 HEIs, 13 are directly supervised by MoEYS.
+Presently, 130: 48 public and 82 private higher education institutions (HEIs) are under the management of 16-line ministries in Cambodia.
+Of 48 public HEIs, 13 are directly supervised by MoEYS.
 There were 16471 higher academic staff; 67.57% held master’s degrees, 23.59% held bachelor’s degrees, and 8.83% obtained doctoral degrees (MoEYS, 2023, see Cambodia’s Education Congress, pp. 151-152).
 The management of government educational staff mainly follows state employment laws, e.g., the Common Statue on Civil Servants (RGC, 1994), while other initiatives, e.g., the Royal Decree on Granting the Professorial Ranking (RGC, 2013), the Prakas on the Internal Manual of Financial Management for Public HEIs (MoEYS, 2022a); the Prakas on the Education Staff Management at Public HEIs (MoEYS, 2022b).

 However, several researchers noted that the management of university personnel remained weak due to the effects of the traditional administrative system (Sen, 2022), rigid payroll (Ros et al., 2019), tacit management guidelines (Sok et al., 2019), and limited leadership capacity to translate the national policy intent into the university guidelines (Sok and Bunry, 2021).
 The problems of the academic career system in Cambodia also concern the complex roles of line ministries and state agencies (see Cambodia’s Education 2030 Roadmap, MoEYS, 2019a) in staffing procedures (Mak et al., 2019).
-These complexities have limited staffing autonomy at universities to recruit, develop and promote the capacities of Cambodian academics (Ros et al. 2019).
+These complexities have limited staffing autonomy at universities to recruit, develop and promote the capacities of Cambodian academics (Ros et al., 2019).

 Based on the abovementioned issues, the management of academic careers remains problematic, contesting between state legitimacy and the institution self-regulated system.
-To research such a dynamic phenomenon, the study frames its concepts around the academic governance theory (Dobbins et al., 2011), the model of academic human resource management (Kekäle 2015) and the human resource management theory (Delery and Doty, 1996; Bowen and Ostroff, 2004).
+To research such a dynamic phenomenon, the study frames its concepts around the academic governance theory (Dobbins et al., 2011), the model of academic human resource management (Kekäle, 2015) and the human resource management theory (Delery and Doty, 1996; Bowen and Ostroff, 2004).
 Using a cross-pollinated framework is expected to get a deeper understanding of academic career management in the evolving context of Cambodia.

 A research conceptual framework